iamhoerby/colorVirus/README.md

-# SEP project group O

-## Wie man das Spiel zum Laufen bringt
+# Color Virus
+A university project from LMU - Munich

+## How to start the game:

 1. Clone and save the repository
 2. Install the dependencies with "npm i"